-- Do not include net capital losses, foreign source losses or film losses at item 2. - Net capital losses transferred from joining entities after consolidation are shown at item 7, and foreign source losses at Part E - Foreign source losses. - Do not include tax losses transferred at consolidation.
-Include these losses at item 1. - Do not include tax losses transferred in an earlier income year. - For the definition of a tax loss refer to section 995-1 of ITAA 1997.
+- Do not include net capital losses, foreign source losses or film losses at item 2. - Show net capital losses transferred from joining entities after consolidation at item 7, and foreign source losses at Part E Foreign source losses (see page 29). - Do not include tax losses transferred at consolidation include these losses at item 1. - Do not include tax losses transferred in an earlier income year. - For the definition of a tax loss, see section 995-1 of the ITAA 1997.

-This item requires information on the amount of tax losses. excluding film losses and foreign source losses, transferred from joining entities to the head company after the date the consolidated group has been brought into existence - that is, the date specified in the notice of choice given to the Commissioner.
-Refer to section 703-50 of ITAA 1997.
+This item requires information on the amount of tax losses, excluding film losses and foreign source losses, transferred from joining entities to the head company after the date the consolidated group has been brought into existence - that is, the date specified in the notice of choice given to the Commissioner.
+See section 703-50 of the ITAA 1997.

-The relevant amount of tax losses transferred during the income year is to be recorded against labels D, E or F depending on which loss transfer test has been satisfied.
+Record the relevant amount of tax losses transferred during the income year at D, E or F, depending on which loss transfer test has been satisfied.

-When an entity joins a consolidated group it calculates its taxable income or loss for the period up to the time it joins the group.
-Generally, any unused carry forward losses are transferred to the head company if the losses could have been used by the joining entity, assuming it had sufficient income or gains, in the 'trial year', which generally commences 12 months prior to joining the consolidated group and ends immediately after the joining time.
+When an entity joins a consolidated group, it calculates its taxable income or loss for the period up to the time it joins the group.
+Generally, any unused carry forward losses are transferred to the head company if the losses could have been used by the joining entity, assuming it had sufficient income or gains, in the 'trial year', which generally begins 12 months before joining the consolidated group and ends immediately after the joining time.
 In certain circumstances, the trial year may be a shorter period than 12 months.
-Refer to subsection 707-120(2) of ITAA 1997.
+See subsection 707-120(2) of the ITAA 1997.

-Whether the losses could have been used by the joining entity in the trial year is determined by applying modified versions of the usual tests for deducting and applying
+Whether the losses could have been used by the joining entity in the trial year is determined by applying modified versions of the usual tests for deducting and applying losses.

 A joining entity is any eligible entity that joins a consolidated group.
-For details of who can and cannot be members of a consolidated group refer to sections 703-15 and 703-20 of ITAA 1997.
+For details of who can and cannot be members of a consolidated group, see sections 703-15 and 703-20 of the ITAA 1997.